Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_metro_stores.md

   - **Transformation Accuracy:** Validate that the renaming and concatenation operations are performed correctly.

 ## Conclusion
-The `staging_metro_stores` model effectively cleans and standardizes raw store data by applying necessary column renaming and generating a unique identifier.
+The `stg_metro_stores` model effectively cleans and standardizes raw store data by applying necessary column renaming and generating a unique identifier.
 This transformation is crucial for ensuring data integrity and consistency, thereby providing a solid foundation for downstream analytics and reporting.